Greetings from Lahore!

 - salt, to taste

 - Place the chicken in a strainer or colander and sprinkle it with baking soda.
-Mix well and let this mixture marinate for 15 minutes.
+Mix well and let this mixture marinate for about 20 minutes.
 Rinse the chicken thoroughly, ensuring it's completely free of any baking soda.
 Pat dry and marinate again in the corn starch.
 Set aside.

 - Meanwhile, mix all the ingredients listed for the sauce and set aside.